dji-sdk/Onboard-SDK-Doc/source/github-platform-docs/ROS/README.md

 1. Assuming you have ROS environment installed and configured, cd into your catkin workspace and run ``catkin_make``.
 Make sure the source code is in the `src` directory of your catkin workspace.
 <br>OR</br>
-2. Refer to our .travis.yml build script to install and configure ROS from scratch and then follow with running ``catkin_make`` from catkin workspace
+2. Refer to our .travis.yml build script to install and configure ROS from scratch and then follow with running ``catkin_make`` from catkin workspace.
+3. You can pass `-DUSE_COLLISION_AVOIDANCE=ON` for compiling with [LiDAR Collision Avoidance](../../modules/collision-avoidance/collision-avoidance.html) and `-DUSE_POINTCLOUD2LAS=ON` for building with [LiDAR Mapping](../../modules/lidarmapping/lidar-mapping.html).

 ## Activation